 Preventing Tick Bites and Embeddings

 After long winters, the first thing I want to do is get out and enjoy the weather and fresh air.
-Heading through the long grass normally knocks off some unpleasant creepy-crawlies onto my pants.
+Heading through the long grass normally knocks off some unpleasant creepy crawlies onto my pants.
 Ticks!

 How Many Tick Varieties Are There?

 Did you know there are many types of ticks?
 16 varieties in Wisconsin alone, or so I was told by a retired entomologist on one of my bird outings.
-Although, only three types feed on human blood.
+However, only three types feed on human blood.

 How Do Ticks Travel?

 A myth is that ticks jump.
 They do not.
 They crawl and fall as I like to tell people.
 When I am out walking on the trails I hear all the time watch out for flying ticks.
 People must think they fly for some reason.
-I can assure you unless there is some bear hiding in the woods with a stockpile of ticks and a sling slot – they do not fly.
+I can assure you unless some bear is hiding in the woods with a stockpile of ticks and a sling slot – they do not fly.

 When Are Ticks Out?